 In June 2019, I graduated high school!!!
 I got to speak to my classmates and 5,000 others at the Greek Theatre in Los Angeles.
 It was an amazing feeling and so cool to get a standing ovation!
 Here is the link to my speech speech I gave to my class.

-Starting September 1st, 2019, I plan to take a gap year to focus on doing all I can to grow this Partnership to help more and more children with disabilities be accepted and included and receive the medical attention that they must have and deserve.
+I am now working full time until I go to college to help more and more children with disabilities be accepted and included and receive the medical attention that they must have and deserve.
 I am so excited!
 If there is a school or other event you’d like me to speak at, click here!

-After my gap year, I will continue my education through UCLA Pathways, continue my role as the Spokesperson for the UNICEF USA – Special Olympics Partnership, compete as a Special Olympics athlete, and participate in the Best Buddies Club and the Special Olympics at UCLA Club.
+In September 2022, I will continue my education through UCLA Pathways, continue my role as an advocate for UNICEF, Special Olympics and Best Buddies.
+I am so excited to participate in the Best Buddies Club and the Special Olympics at UCLA Club.

 - You can see what I have been up to in this cool Teen Vogue article!

 - To lean more, visit my YouTube Channel, Twitter, Instagram and Facebook